-Definitions: ACTION LEVEL AL The concentration of a contaminant that, if exceeded, triggers treatment or other requirements that a water system must follow.
+Definitions: - ACTION LEVEL AL The concentration of a contaminant that, if exceeded, triggers treatment or other requirements that a water system must follow.
 MAXIMUM CONTAMINANT LEVEL MCL The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible.
 MAXIMUM CONTAMINANT LEVEL GOAL MCLG The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 MAXIMUM RESIDUAL DISINFECTANT LEVEL MRDL The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
-MAXIMUM RESIDUAL DISINFECTANT LEVEL GOAL MRDLG MRDLG MRDLG MRDLGs do not reflect the benefits of the disinfectants to control microbial contamination.
-The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MAXIMUM RESIDUAL DISINFECTANT LEVEL GOAL MRDLG The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination.
 MILLIGRAMS PER LITER mg/l Corresponds to one part of liquid in one million parts of liquid (parts per million - ppm).
 MICROGRAMS PER LITER ug/l Corresponds to one part of liquid in one billion parts of liquid (parts per billion - ppb).
 NEPHELOMETRIC TURBIDITY UNIT NTU A measure of the clarity of water.
 Turbidity in excess of 5 NTU is just noticeable to the average person.
 Non-Detected ND Laboratory analysis indicates that the constituent is not present.
 TREATMENT TECHNIQUE TT A required process intended to reduce the level of a contaminant in drinking.